Google Analytics advice from our Donegal based office team

 Information is Power – the Internet allows us access to information at the touch of a button, whilst mobile has ensured that we can have that button on the go.
 And ‘Cloud Computing’ allows us store or retrieve information, from anywhere.
-In Donegal, we manage websites for businesses all over Ireland.
-Using ‘Google Analytics’ helps us see how any changes affect the website, for better or worse.
+In Donegal and Dublin, we manage websites for businesses all over Ireland to drive sales or generate leads.
+Using ‘Google Analytics’ this tool helps us see how any changes we make affect the client website, for better or worse.

-Larry Page or Sergei Brin or even Avinash Kaushik of Occams Razor, these well known experts in data, will tell you all about Data.
+Larry Page or Sergei Brin or even Avinash Kaushik of Occams Razor fame, these well known experts in data, will tell you all about Data.
 Big Data, Quantititive or Qualititive analytics, where visitors come from or how to encourage ‘Digital Engagement’, but it can get confusing very quickly.

 Write down Objectives, Tactics/Strategies, KPIs, Segments and Targets.

-Objective – Help Businesses grow, using the Internet by partnering for a long term relationship to make their web presence engaging for ther target markets.
+Objective – Help Businesses grow, using the Internet by partnering for a long term relationship to make their web presence engaging for ther target markets, to get the clients they really want.

-Strategy – 1.
-Create a web presence as a tool and offer to support clients or actually help manage and continually grow and improve it
+Strategy – Create a web presence as a tool and offer to support clients or actually help manage and continually grow and improve the web presence to generate leads or sales

-Tactics – Create a website to promote online lead generation or use Referral or Word Of Mouth Marketing.
-Or create a Blog to engage the audience
+Tactics – Create a website to promote online lead generation or use Referral or Word of Mouth Marketing.
+Or perhaps create a useful informative Blog to engage the clients audience.

-KPIs – ‘Key Performance Indicators’ can be the number of visitors to the website, number of sales made or enquiry forms completed, downloads made, Newsletter or Blog signups – Shares and revisits or Request for a Quote
+KPIs – ‘Key Performance Indicators’ can be the number of visitors to the website, number of sales made online or enquiry forms completed, downloads made, Newsletter or Blog signups, Social Shares and revisits or Requests for a Quotation

-Marketing channel segments – Advertising in Google Ads, Facebook or Facebook Ads, Linkedin etc
+Marketing channel segments – Advertising or promoting in Google Ads, Facebook or Facebook Ads, Linkedin etc.

 Define the marketing, plan, discuss the IT infrastructure, draw up the implementation plan and set up, then refine it continually.

 It is important to determine where customers come from – are we to create “Awareness” on the web or is it a “Learn” arena where potential customers do come to the site to learn, in which case we need to focus on delivering and optimising for this.
 Or is it on the selling that we need to focus our attention, on the conversion or the checkout process.
-Plan your Micros like Newsletter or Signup and Macros as in conversions like Buy or Get a Quote, each planned step along the way towards a final transaction.
-Imagine someone walks in the door of your shop, how do you engage and help that visitor to buy something – same idea on the web.
+Plan your Micros like Newsletter or Signup and Macros as in conversions like Buy or Get a Quote, each planned step along the way towards a final transaction at the end of the funnel.
+Imagine someone walks in the door of your shop, how do you engage and help that visitor to buy something or become a recurring buyer – same idea on the web, except it is digital.

 Use ‘Filters’ to remove certain sectors or urls to help improve the real results.
 It is usually NOT a numbers game, so try to get people who represent a good chance of becoming buyers.
 Reduce the ‘Bounce Rate’ where people land on your website and then leave immediately.
 It is not normally a numbers game.
 So avoid marketers who tell you they can increase your visitor numbers.
 Listen to the ones who say that will increase the sales numbers.
 That is what is important.